m0r13/mclogalyzer/README.md

-# mclogalyzer #
+# MCLogalyzer #

-This is a small python script to analyze your Minecraft Server log file and to generate some nice statistics as HTML-File.
+This is a small Python script to analyze your Minecraft server log file and to generate some nice statistics as HTML-File.

-mclogalyzer is free software and available under the GPL license.
+MCLogalyzer is free software and available under the GPL license.

 ## Installation ##

-To run mclogalyzer you need jinja2 as template engine.
+To run MCLogalyzer you need jinja2 as template engine.
 You can install it with
 pip:

 ```
 pip install jinja2
 ```

-Then you can install mclogalyzer with the `setup.py` script:
+Then you can install MCLogalyzer with the `setup.py` script:

 ```
 python setup.py install